bmcgaughey1/SilviMetricTesting/README.md

 accompanying DEMs.
 For such data, we have relied on either lidar-derived DEMs (best case) or other DEM source with coarser resolutions (10+m).

+There is another workflow that produces a 1.5m resolution canopy height model (CHM) using SilviMetric.
+This is a capability that was not really part of SilviMetric’s scope but it does produce a useable product.
+Probably not the most efficient way to produce a CHM but useable.

 **SilviMetric crashed when using hag_delaunay to compute HAG so this method was not included in testing.**